hyunwoongko/transformer/README.md

 ### WARNING
 This code was written in 2019, and I was not very familiar with transformer model in that time.
-So the code may have some bugs.
+So the code may have several bugs.
 Currently I am not managing this code well, so don't trust this code too much.
 If you find any bugs in the code and want to fix, please open pull requests. thanks.

 # Transformer